-The National Home Front Project has been honored to partner with this exciting initiative since spring 2019.
+The National Home Front Project has been honored to partner with this exciting initiative since fall 2017.
 Childhood Narratives on the Home Front has contributed an initial set of nineteen oral histories conducted by the project directors and their student interviewers, a selection of which can be found here.

 For more information about participating in this project, please contact Dr. Frances Davey (firstname.lastname@example.org) and Dr. Joanna Salapska-Gelleri (email@example.com).

 Dr. Frances Davey is an Assistant Professor of History at Florida Gulf Coast University in Fort Myers, Florida.
 She received her Ph.D. in the History of American Civilization from the University of Delaware.
 Her teaching and research interests focus on U.S. women’s history of the 19th and 20th century, oral history, material culture, and public history.
 Her current research includes several oral history projects, the topics of which include childhood memories of World War II and stories of abortion and reproductive rights.
 She is also a founding member of FGCU’s Oral History, Ethnography and Life Testimony Initiative.
 She is currently working on a manuscript titled “All the Graces In One”: The Development of Women’s Collegiate Athletics, 1874-1930, which investigates the impact of early collegiate athletics on popular concepts of womanhood.